jobbogamer/PokeStreamer-Tools/README.md

 A set of scripts and tools for Pokemon streamers

 **README is a work in progress.
-Most of the settings information can be found in `node/config.json`.**
+Most of the settings information can be found in `node/config.json`.**  Any comments in the config files that contradict the readme are more accurate than the readme.

 **This is a modified version of [EverOddish's PokeStreamer-Tools](https://github.com/EverOddish/PokeStreamer-Tools).**
 An issue with the original script is that every time a pokemon changes slots, it rewrites data to the hard drive several times.
 This is a synchronous operation that causes the game (in particular, the audio) to lag significantly.

 This code uses a [Node.JS](http://nodejs.org) webserver to host the images.
-The Lua script, in turn, POSTs its updates to the server, and the server sends the updates to the webpage at `http://localhost:8081/`.
-(Optionally, for more flexibility, you can disable all-on-one mode in the `node/config.json` file, and access six separate pages at `http://localhost:8081/?slot=slotNum` where `slotNum` is a number between 1 and 6.)
+The Lua script, in turn, POSTs its updates to the server, and the server sends the updates to the webpage at `http://stream.pokemon-soul.link:8081/`.
+(Optionally, for more flexibility, you can disable all-on-one mode in the `node/config.json` file, and access six separate pages at `http://stream.pokemon-soul.link:8081/?slot=slotNum` where `slotNum` is a number between 1 and 6.)

 **This project is still a work in progress.
 Currently this only works with the `auto_layout_gen3.lua` script.
 Gen 4+ support is forthcoming.**